berni-ai/porfolio-manual/datacleaning-framework.md

 ## 📌 Rule of Thumb

-> If fewer than ~20% of rows are affected by an unsolvable issue. **Document it, flag it, and proceed confidently.**
+> If fewer than ~20% of rows are affected by an unsolvable issue. **Document it, flag it, and analyse.**

 ---
 ## 🧠 Final Thoughts